Instagram Convinced Me to Live out of a Van

 I had romantic expectations.
 I thought it would be not only adventurous—waking up and spending days in the most wild and stunning spots in North America—but also peaceful and free, like the Instagram photos.
 I thought my wood-paneled van would feel cozy, like a real home anywhere I wanted to be.

 It sure was adventurous, but not how I expected.
 I spent more nights in Walmart parking lots than in the mountains.
 A weekly dip in the nearest body of water counted as a shower.
-Someone called the cops on me one morning while I made eggs out of the back of my van while parked in front of their Malibu beach house.
+Someone called the cops on me one morning as I made eggs out of the back of my van while parked in front of their Malibu beach house.

 Every feeling—joy, loneliness, frustration—was magnified by my fleeting existence.
-It forced me to face myself, my fears and judgments.
+It forced me to face myself, my fears, and judgments.
 There was literally nowhere else to hide.
 One morning I made a list of the ways I was feeling at the moment.
 I looked down and there, scratched out in black pen on the thin pages of my journal, was “self-loathing.”
 It shocked me a bit.
 I dug in.
 A lot of healing came after that.

 I was alone—no boyfriend, no dog—for eight months, traveling everywhere from Florida to Maine to British Columbia to Colorado.
 At first I was scared.
 I would stumble out of my van in the middle of the night, pepper spray and flashlight in hand, heart racing, and squat behind a bush to pee.
 Then I learned not to drink too much before bed.
 And the handiness of a pee jar.
 (Which broke.
 Twice.
 Once in public.
 I will save those stories for another time.)